SIMULIA Portfolio Software Options

 |Abaqus Extended Tokens||QXT||1||QXT||Standalone||QAX||Only solver is token based|

 The QPP configuration is highly flexible in that both CAE and the solvers utilize a common token licensing scheme.
 The basic Portfolio Pack includes 5 tokens.
 CAE requires 4 tokens while the solver will utilize 5 tokens for the first CPU core.
-With the basic configuration, CAE and the solver can not be running simulataneously without additional tokens (QPT).
-The Standard, Explicit and CFD solvers are included in the Portfolio Pack
+With the basic configuration, CAE and the solver cannot be running simultaneously without additional tokens (QPT).
+The Standard, Explicit and CFD solvers are included in the Portfolio Pack.

 The QAP configuration includes one sharable (networked) CAE license while the solvers utilize the token licensing scheme.
 Each solver will utilize 5 tokens for the first CPU core.
 Like the QPP configuration, the Standard, Explicit and CFD solvers are included.